billba/excitation/README.md

 # excitation

-Patterns and samples for building applications to work with PDF citations.
+A design pattern for building applications to work with PDF citations, a client implementing that design pattern, and a couple of backends for said client.

-Follow the instructions to run the client at [react-pdf-sample](./react-pdf-sample/) and a local backend at [local-backend-sample](./local-backend-sample/).
+To get running quickly,follow the instructions to run the [client](./client/) and the [local backend](./local-backend/).
 They both need to be running.
+There's also a [reference Azure backend](./reference-azure-backend/) to help you understand how this would be deployed in production scenarios.